 An Ariane-5 ECA launcher, shared with Planck, will inject both satellites into a transfer trajectory towards the second Lagrangian point (L2) in the Sun-Earth system.
-They will then separate from the launcher, and subsequently operate independently, from orbits of different amplitudes around L2.
-It offers a stable thermal environment with good sky visibility.
-Since Herschel will be in a large orbit around L2, which has the advantage of not costing any orbit injection delta-V, its distance to Earth will vary by 1.2-1.8 million km.
-Herschel will take about 4 months to reach the operational orbit.
-For the first 2 weeks after launch, while cooldown and outgassing take place, the telescope will be kept warm by heaters to prevent it acting as a cold trap for the outgassing products.
-It will then cool, for the opening of the cryostat door (thus providing 'first light') about 5-6 weeks after launch.
-Commissioning and performance verification will take place enroute to L2, followed by a science demonstration phase.
+They will then separate from the launcher and subsequently operate independently, from orbits of different amplitudes around L2.
+L2 offers a stable thermal environment with good sky visibility.
+Since Herschel will be in a large orbit around L2, which has the advantage of not costing any orbit injection delta-v, its distance to Earth will vary from 1.2-1.8 million km.
+For the first few weeks after launch, while cooldown and outgassing take place, the telescope will be kept warm by heaters to prevent it acting as a cold trap for the outgassing products.
+It will then be allowed to cool down, and the opening of the cryostat door (thus providing 'first light') will take place about a month after launch.
+Although formally Herschel will take about 4 months to reach its operational orbit, at the time of 'first light' it will already be more than 1 million km away from the Earth.
+Commissioning and performance verification will take place en route to L2, followed by a science demonstration phase.
 Once these crucial mission phases have been accomplished, Herschel will begin routine science operations.

 Herschel will be a multi-user observatory open to the general astronomical community.
 It will perform routine science operations for a minimum of 3 years, until depletion of the helium.
 The available observation time will be shared between guaranteed time (one third) owned by contributors to the Herschel mission (mainly by the PI instrument consortia), and open time allocated to the general community (including the guaranteed time holders) on the basis of calls for observing time.
-The initial call for observing proposals is planned to be issued in the second half 2006.